austin-crime/austin-crime/README.md

 **Preparation Files:**
 - prepare.ipynb: Contains all steps and decisions made in the data preparation phase of the pipeline.
 - prepare.py: Contains functions used for preparing the data for exploration and modeling.
-Also contains used for univariate exploration in the prepare notebook.
+Also contains functions used for univariate exploration in the prepare notebook.
+- second_iteration.ipynb: Contains all steps and decisions made in the second iteration of the data preparation phase of the pipeline.
+- wrangle.py: Contains function used for acquiring and preparing the data in one step.

 **Steps Taken:**